 According to data from the National Spinal Cord Statistical Center, approximately 250,000 individuals in the United States are currently living with a spinal cord injury.
 Over 12,000 new spinal cord injuries occur every year.
 41% of these injuries are caused by motor vehicle accidents.
 Other common causes include acts of violence, slip-and-fall accidents, and sports-related accidents.

-Get Help from a Nebraska Back and Spinal Cord Injury Lawyer
+Get Help from a Omaha Back and Spinal Cord Injury Lawyer

 When you or a loved one is catastrophically injured in an accident that was caused by the negligent acts of someone else, the U.S. legal system gives individuals a legal right to seek justice on behalf of the victim.
 This is what’s known as a personal injury lawsuit.
 Serious back and spinal cord injuries fit under this category.
 Filing a lawsuit can help you pay for medical and hospital bills as well as continue to provide for your loved ones if you are unable to work.